Saturday, July 17, 2010

 Brooklyn Bridge Park

 I have a feeling that the Brooklyn Bridge Park, which is still under construction, is going to be my favorite park in New York City, someday.
+Maybe.
+It will be difficult to dethrone the jewel of Manhattan, Central Park, as my favorite park.

 It's really quite a nice view from almost any vantage point within the park.
 I look forward to the day the park is complete.